mnieber/react-default-props-context/README.md

 ## DocuFactation

-The remainder of this documentation uses the DocuFactation format: it presents a series of snippets and facts about those snippets.
+The remainder of this documentation presents a series of snippets and facts about those snippets.

 ---